Alzheimer's and Related Disorders Society of India (ARDSI)

+Dementia is a progressive, incurable disease of the brain that causes progressive deterioration in thinking, memory and everyday abilities.
 Dementia has been recognized as the cause of disability in 5% to 10% of the world population aged over 60 years.
-About 3.2 million people in India are affected by Alzheimer's and other forms of dementia.
+More than 6 million people in India are affected by Alzheimer's and other forms of dementia.

-Alzheimer's disease and stroke are the two most common causes
+Alzheimer's disease and stroke are the two most common causes of dementia in India.

-of the national office of the Alzheimer's and Related Disorders Society of India - a national, secular, non-profit, voluntary organization dedicated to improve the quality of life of people with dementia and families.
+ARDSI Hyderabad Deccan, based in Hyderabad, is a local chapter of the national office of the Alzheimer's and Related Disorders Society of India - a national, secular, non-profit, voluntary organization dedicated to improve the quality of life of people with dementia and families.